Ben Judah

 Benjamin William Judah (born 31 March 1988) is a British journalist and author of This Is London and Fragile Empire.
-Since February 2024, he has been a special adviser to David Lammy, who became Foreign Secretary in July 2024 and Deputy Prime Minister, Lord Chancellor and Justice Secretary in September 2025.

 Early and personal life

 The son of journalist Tim Judah and Rosie Whitehouse, he was born in London.
 He is of Baghdadi Jewish descent.
 He spent a portion of his childhood in the Balkans before returning to London where he was educated at the Lycée Français Charles de Gaulle.
 He studied politics at Trinity College, Oxford during the 2000s.
 Judah is married to journalist Rosie Gray.

 Career

 Judah began his career as a foreign correspondent.
 He covered the 2008 Russo-Georgian War, the 2010 Kyrgyz Revolution and the 2011 Tunisian Revolution and has reported from the Levant, Caucasus, Siberia, Central Asia and Xinjiang.

 Judah has held fellowships on foreign affairs at a variety of think-tanks committed to Western alliances.
 From 2010 to 2012, Judah was a policy fellow in London at the European Council on Foreign Relations, a pro-European think tank.
 From 2017 to 2020, he held a research fellowship at the Atlanticist think tank the Hudson Institute in Washington, D.C., where he led research for the Kleptocracy Initiative.
 From 2020 to 2024, He was a senior fellow at the Atlantic Council, a think tank in Washington, D.C.,where he directed the Transform Europe Initiative.

 Judah has written three books.
 His first, Fragile Empire (2013), a study of Vladimir Putin's Russia, was published by Yale University Press.
 His second, This Is London, was published by Picador in 2016.
-The book was longlisted for the 2016 Baillie Gifford Prize for Non-fiction and its Polish translation shortlisted for the 2019 Ryszard Kapuscinski Award for Literary Reportage.
+The book was longlisted for the 2016 Baillie Gifford Prize for Non-fiction and its Polish translation shortlisted for the 2019 Ryszard Kapuscinski Award for Literary Reportage and received positive reviews, though some experts criticised its sensationalism and questioned its authenticity.
 This Is London brought Judah to the attention of MP David Lammy.
 His third book This is Europe was published by Picador in 2023.

+From February 2024 until early 2026, Judah worked as Special Advisor to David Lammy.
+According to the New Statesman, Judah shaped Lammy's doctrine of "progressive realism" and raised Lammy's profile domestically and internationally.